MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 Select **Analytics** from the menu and switch to the **Rule templates** tab.

 Search for a built-in rule template to detect logins from unexpected networks by entering "Login from" in the search bar.
-On the "SAP - Login from unexpected network" built-in rule, select **Create rule**.
+On the "SAP ETD - Login from unexpected network" built-in rule, select **Create rule**.
 <p align="center" width="100%">
 <img alt="Step 11" src="assets/quest3/3-11.png"  width="600">
 </p>